Learning to Evolve: Bayesian-Guided Continual Knowledge Graph Embedding: Introduction

-Recent CKGE studies optimize along three axes: training structure, parameter efficiency, and regularization and masking mechanisms.
-Structure: IncDE\cite{liu2024towards} employs a hierarchical strategy with incremental distillation to exploit graph structure.
-Parameter efficiency: FastKGE\cite{liu2024fast} reduces trainable parameters via incremental low‑rank adapters, whereas ETT‑CKGE\cite{zhu2025ett} leverages task‑driven tokens for efficient knowledge transfer.
-Regularization and masking model: existing approaches include lifelong learning based on masked auto‑encoders\cite{cui2023lifelong}, energy‑based alignment of old and new knowledge\cite{caocontinual}, a bio‑inspired dual‑mask mechanism\cite{song2024orchestrating}, and flexible regularization grounded on the Fisher information matrix\cite{zhu2024flexible}.
-However, these methods largely rely on heuristic regularizers or masks to passively relieve forgetting and have not yet actively learned from the perspective of continuous data evolution by letting the prior guide the posterior.
+Recent CKGE research focuses on optimizing training structure, parameter efficiency, and regularization and masking mechanisms.
+In terms of structural optimization, IncDE \cite{liu2024towards} employs a layered strategy and incremental distillation mechanism to fully leverage graph structure information.
+In terms of parameter efficiency, FastKGE \cite{liu2024fast} reduces training parameters through incremental low-rank adapters, and ETT-CKGE \cite{zhu2025ett} uses task-driven tokens for efficient knowledge transfer.
+In terms of regularization and masking mechanisms, existing methods include lifelong learning based on masked autoencoders \cite{cui2023lifelong}, alignment of old and new knowledge based on energy models \cite{caocontinual}, biologically inspired dual masking mechanisms \cite{song2024orchestrating}, and flexible regularization based on the Fisher information matrix \cite{zhu2024flexible}.
+However, these methods inherently focus on passively "suppressing" forgetting through heuristic regularization terms or complex masking mechanisms, limiting the drastic changes in model parameters when learning new knowledge.
+While they mitigate catastrophic forgetting to some extent, they fail to provide a fundamental, principled framework for actively guiding knowledge evolution.
+In other words, they lack a foundational principle for clearly modeling how knowledge accumulates over time, instead focusing on preventing parameter corruption rather than guiding parameter evolution correctly.